Sucre The Southwest, Bolivia Travel Guide

 Ambiance: Elegant, luxurious, historical.
 Typical Cost (BOB/night): 350-1000+.

 Look for mid-range hotels or apartment rentals with more space, connecting rooms, or kitchen facilities.
-Properties with public gardens or courtyards are also good for children.
+Properties with parks or courtyards are also good for children.

-For stays over a week or two, apartment rentals (using platforms like Airbnb or Vrbo) or negotiating a weekly/monthly rate at a guesthouse often are more cost-effective and a more authentic living experience.
+For stays over a week or two, apartment rentals (through platforms such as Airbnb or Vrbo) or negotiating a weekly/monthly rate at a guesthouse often are more cost-works well and a more authentic living experience.

 Ambiance: Independent, spacious.
 Cost: Varies (similar to mid-range).